-UC Hastings students showed their love for their law school by creating original videos in a contest sponsored by Class of 1996 alumni.
+UC Law SF students showed their love for their law school by creating original videos in a contest sponsored by Class of 1996 alumni.

 In the 15 videos submitted, students sang original songs, played instruments, cracked jokes and took on acting roles, among other talents.
-Participants were asked to create one-to-two-minute videos describing what they like most about UC Hastings.
+Participants were asked to create one-to-two-minute videos describing what they like most about UC Law SF.
 The winners and runners-up were awarded scholarship prizes.

 First-place winner Celina Reynes ’24 wrote an original song with lyrics that included, “The best thing about Hastings is the people that you meet – the professors who will mentor you, the late nights writing briefs, and the breakthrough conversations that will knock you off your feet.”
 Reynes impressed the judges by singing and strumming the ukulele in her video submission.